Seahawks mailbag: Was the Greg Olsen signing a mistake? Can the defense continue its resurgence?

 But context is always important.

 When Olsen agreed to sign with Seattle on Feb.
-18, the team’s tight end situation was far less certain.
+18, the team’s tight-end situation was far less certain.

-Will Dissly was still rehabbing a ruptured Achilles tendon, an injury which can always be tricky — at that point he was almost exactly four months removed from the injury — Jacob Hollister was a restricted free agent with no guarantee he’d be back, and the draft had obviously not been held yet, so Colby Parkinson wasn’t on the roster (nor was Luke Willson, who agreed to return in March).
+Will Dissly was rehabbing a ruptured Achilles tendon, an injury that can always be tricky — at that point he was almost exactly four months removed from the injury.
+Jacob Hollister was a restricted free agent with no guarantee he’d be back, and the NFL draft had obviously not been held yet, so Colby Parkinson wasn’t on the roster (nor was Luke Willson, who agreed to return in March).

 To be sure, many at the time thought $5.5 million guaranteed seemed like a lot for a player turning 35 who now hasn’t played a full season since 2016.

-But Seattle saw a chance to add a player it viewed as a potential playmaker at a spot where there were more question marks than may be remembered at the time.
+But Seattle saw a chance to add a potential playmaker at a spot where there were question marks.

-As for spending that money on a pass rusher, what Seattle paid Olsen had nothing to do with how it approached Jadeveon Clowney, to name one.
+As for spending that money on a pass rusher, what Seattle paid Olsen had nothing to do with how it approached negotiations with defensive lineman Jadeveon Clowney, to name one.

-Seattle always had the cap space available to pay Clowney at the number it felt he was worth — in the $15-16 million per year.
+Seattle always had the cap space available to pay Clowney at the number it felt he was worth — between $15 million and $16 million per year.

-Clowney simply wanted more, and Seattle didn’t want to go higher.
-That had nothing to do with what Seattle paid anyone at other positions but was just a difference of opinion in valuation.
+Clowney wanted more, and Seattle didn’t want to go higher.
+That had nothing to do with what Seattle paid anyone at other positions.
+It was just a difference of opinion in valuation.

-Seattle’s looking like it was right on that as Clowney went on injured reserve this week with a knee issue and has no sacks and 14 tackles in eight games with the Titans, having signed a one-year deal with Tennessee that included $11.5 million guaranteed.
+Seattle’s looking like it was right on that, as Clowney went on injured reserve this week because of a knee issue and has no sacks and 14 tackles in eight games with the Titans, having signed a one-year deal with Tennessee that included $11.5 million guaranteed.

 @FoxHollowFilms asked: “They (the Seahawks) still haven’t scored a TD on defense or ST or blocked a punt this year.
 Can we expect some impactful plays like this going forward?’’

-A: Have to admit until I read this question it hadn’t really hit me that Seattle does not yet have a return for a touchdown this season.
+A: I have to admit until reading this question it hadn’t really hit me that Seattle does not have a return for a touchdown this season.

-Here’s some good news — history indicates Seattle will break that drought during the final six games as the Seahawks have had at least one return for a touchdown in every previous season dating to the franchise’s first year in1976.
+Here’s some good news — history indicates Seattle will break that drought during the final six games.
+The Seahawks have had at least one return for a touchdown in every previous season dating to the franchise’s first year in 1976.

-Seattle had three last year, all defensive touchdowns — interception returns by Clowney and Quandre Diggs and a fumble return by Clowney.
+Seattle had three last year, — interception returns by Clowney and Quandre Diggs and a fumble return by Clowney.

-It’s worth noting, though, that the changes in rules on kickoff returns, in particular, has definitely had an impact in limiting returns for touchdowns.
+It’s worth noting, though, that the changes in rules on kickoff returns, in particular, have had an impact on returns for touchdowns.

 Turnovers also have gone down considerably through the years — according to Pro Football Reference, 11.3% of all drives this year are ending in turnovers, which would tie for the lowest percent in NFL history.

-So far this year, there have been 38 returns for touchdowns in the NFL, or basically one per team — 18 interception, 12 fumble, four kickoff, and two each of punt and blocked punts — and via PFR those would all be at or near historic lows by NFL standards, with teams more cognizant than ever of taking care of the ball, rules more and more favoring the offense, and rules changes making it a little harder to get much in returns.
+This year there have been 38 returns for touchdowns in the NFL, or basically one per team — 18 interception, 12 fumble, four kickoff and two each of punt and blocked punts.
+Via PFR those would all be at or near historic lows by NFL standards, with teams more cognizant than ever of taking care of the ball, rules that favor the offense and rules changes that make it difficult to get much in returns.

 Still, as noted, Seattle did get three defensive touchdowns last year.
-And with the defense on an uptick and the Seahawks now playing some offenses and quarterbacks who it can fairly be said aren’t quite to the same level as most of those they’ve played so far, maybe Seattle can finally get a pick-six or a scoop-and-score or two (or three or four).
+And with the defense on an uptick and the Seahawks now playing some offenses and quarterbacks who it can fairly be said aren’t quite to the same level as most of those they’ve played, maybe Seattle can finally get a pick-six or a scoop-and-score or two (or three or four).

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.